Our services help meet basic needs of nonprofits as well as provide tools to gain long-term stability and

 NAC’s signature program is our capacity building cohort model which leverages peer-learning communities, culturally-responsive training, and individualized technical assistance and coaching to strengthen community organizations.
 There are currently 3 active cohorts: the Seattle-based Capacity Building Program (by application), United Way Racial Equity Cohort (funder-designated), Youth Development Executives of King County (funder-designated).

 Nonprofit Assistance Center (NAC), the King County Bar Association’s Young Lawyers Division, and Wayfind have partnered to offer pro bono legal services.
 This is a free monthly legal clinic held on the 3rd Monday of every month (see calendar for confirmed dates).
 Nonprofits can make an appointment for a one-hour consultation to meet one-on-one with an attorney to answer legal questions about their nonprofit governance and business law needs, such as Articles of Incorporation, contracts, bylaws and conflict of interest policies.

 This clinic is exclusively for nonprofit organizations, and does not provide services for individual or personal concerns.
 Consultations are by appointment only and often fill up quickly.
-Priority is given to small nonprofits located in Seattle/King County with budgets under $350,000.
 Call (206) 324-5850, ext.
 302 or email email@example.com for more information.